Chaniel/update_service/README.md

 update_service
 ==============

-this script is use for to update your service
+the first script is use for to update your service

 for example:
   you hava a search service , the dir stacture is:
-        search/
+    /data/search/
             bin/search
             data/*.data
             log/*.log